InterviewCandies/Data-Structures-Study-Notes/DynamicArray/readme.md

 ## What is an array?

-- Contigous chunks of memory
+- Contiguous chunks of memory
 - Consisting of equal-size elements
-- Indexed by contigous integers
+- Indexed by contiguous integers
 - Constant time access

 ## What is dynamic array?